saucepoint/anvil-instancing/README.md

 The instance(s) are accessible through typical JSON RPC clients (ethers.js, web3py).

-I.e. web clients can submit transactions (free) to the RPC to represent progression or outcomes of a game.
+i.e. web clients can submit free transactions to the RPC to represent progression or outcomes of a game.
 Events can be parsed (via the RPC) and used for rendering the outcomes.

 ---